Spread of the corona virus in CzechiaCurrently: 8.0 new infections per day per 100,000 inhabitants

-The inhabitants of Czechia are still severely affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-The inhabitants of Czechia are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By October 23rd, 2020, 223065 infected persons and 1845 deaths have been reported in the country.
-The first confirmed infections were reported on March 2nd, 2020, which is the date of the official notification.
+By October 11th, 2021, 1699377 infected persons and 30320 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on October 22nd with 14,969 new infected persons.

 Weight and size

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.